C-D-Lewis/hom-mc-server/README.md

 ### Local backup

-Backup the server locally to `/mnt/usb`:
+Backup the server locally to `/mnt/usb/backup`:

 `./scripts/local-backup.sh`

 ### AWS S3 backup

-Backup the server to an AWS S3 bucket as a `tar`:
+Backup the server to an AWS S3 bucket as a `tar` archive:

 `./scripts/upload-backup.sh`